UCF leads the state and ranks sixth in the nation for the number of National Science Foundation CAREER Award recipients in 2019.

 Last year, Reinhart and Khondaker pitched an idea.
 How about creating a tailored program that would help faculty interested in applying for the award?
 If they could reach applicants early enough and mentor them along the way, they argued, the quality of the proposals would increase and lead to better success.

 “During the course of this mentoring program, I spoke to a lot of our researchers and was impressed with their ideas,” Khondaker says.
-“The close one-on-one mentoring, feedback and critical reviews helped bring out their best ideas to reality.
+“The close one-on-one mentoring, feedback and critical reviews helped turn their best ideas to reality.
 It was a team effort, but the awards themselves are a result of the quality and dedication of the faculty who applied.”

 Many faculty members say it was difficult making time for the program with all their other commitments from teaching to conducting research, but in the end, it was worth it.